ayj22/ayj22/README.md

 - 👋 Hi, I’m @ayj22
 - 👀 I’m interested in Data Intelligence extracted from data using Data Science
-- 🌱 I’m currently learning System Designs
+- 🌱 I’m currently learning new data science implementation
 - 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me jain.ayush@northeastern.edu